Sleep and emotions: Sleep, emotions, and psychiatric ailments

+Interpersonal and social impacts

+Lack of sleep has serious social repercussions in addition to its effect on individuals.
+According to studies, sleep deprivation diminishes empathy and makes it more difficult to identify and decipher others' emotional cues and facial expressions.
+It can also cause people to misinterpret neutral or positive interactions as hostile or dangerous, which can result in miscommunication and conflict between people.
+Additionally, inadequate sleep can decreases prosocial behaviors like cooperation and helping and increase social disengagement.
+These consequences have the potential to weaken connections with others and impact relationships over time, highlighting the significance of sleep for both emotional health and preserving strong social ties.

-Children and emotional Development
+Children, adolescents and emotional Development

 Several important emotional characteristics that develop in childhood have been linked to sleep quality and duration, for example approachability, adaptability and attachment.
 Sleep disruption has been argued to play a role in crying frequency.
 Crying was interpreted as an early form of a behavioral dysregulation and has therefore been linked to emotion regulation.
+During adolescence, a time marked by increased social and emotional challenges, sleep is crucial for emotional growth.
+Mood swings, irritability, anxiety, and depressive symptoms are more common in adolescences who routinely receive inadequate sleep.
+According to longitudinal studies, prolonged sleep deprivation during adolescence is associated with a higher risk of emotional dysregaltion and the emergence of affective disorders in later life. therefore encouraging sound sleeping practices during this critical phase can be a crucial mental health preventive strategy.

 Dreaming as a Mood-Regulation System

 It is hypothesized that dreaming might be a way of improving mood in non-clinical populations.
 The evidence for this phenomenon has been collected from home dream reports in psychotherapy and from laboratory dreams collected after waking a participant in a REM sleep phase.
 Adults often remember dreams which have a negative emotional component, whereby women recall more dreams than men and dream recall is associated with a higher level of anxiety and lighter sleep.